OpusCapita/react-autocompletes/src/client/components/SimpleAutocomplete/SimpleAutocomplete.DOCUMENTATION.md

 ### Synopsis

-FakeInputAutocomplete is a simple clearly looking autocomplete.
+SimpleAutocomplete is a simple clearly looking autocomplete.

 ### Props Reference